alex-bezek/fuey-score-keeper/README.md

 # Fuey Score Keeper

+# TODO
+* Without the amount of pure functions in this code, it would be actually super helpful for dev to figure out unit tests setup

 ##### The Core Rules
 * How many rounds
   * 52 cards in a deck.
 So the number of rounds is dictated by the number of players